-Germany v Israel
+Chelsea duo help Germany see off Israel

 Post update

-Attempt missed.
-Ilkay Gündogan (Germany) right footed shot from outside the box misses to the right.
-Assisted by Kai Havertz.
+Attempt saved.
+Dolev Haziza (Israel) right footed shot from outside the box is saved in the top centre of the goal.
+Assisted by Gavriel Gilad Kanichowsky.

 Post update